 - Financial parameters of public sector companies, such as borrowings and operating profits, are being closely monitored to identify possibilities of share buybacks, a new kind of disinvestment the government has recently come up with.

 Critique of India’s Disinvestment Policy

 - Beginning in the early 1950s, with basic industries such as steel, the public sector helped lay strong economic foundations with a diversified industrial base.
-In the first 4 decades of Independence, there was rapid expansion of public sector into almost every area of economic activity and in a short time span became a mega conglomerate of both basic and consumer goods production units and service enterprises.
+In the first 4 decades of Independence, there was a rapid expansion of the public sector into almost every area of economic activity and in a short time span became a mega-conglomerate of both basic and consumer goods production units and service enterprises.

 - Many of them would have delivered a better account of themselves had they been granted with maximum autonomy, freedom from bureaucratic controls, and made accountable.
 Their net profit to turnover has been very low despite the outstanding performance of a select group of PSE’s, such as the oil majors.

-- Disinvestment in India has progressed at a snail’s pace, considering the rapid strides in privatisation that developing countries in East and South East Asia, Latin America, Central and Eastern Europe have made by transfer of ownership of productive assets to private investors, especially in the area of basic infrastructure (power, telecommunications, oil and minerals) and financial services.
+- Disinvestment in India has progressed at a snail’s pace, considering the rapid strides in privatization that developing countries in East and Southeast Asia, Latin America, Central, and Eastern Europe have made by transfer of ownership of productive assets to private investors, especially in the area of basic infrastructure (power, telecommunications, oil, and minerals) and financial services.

 - The below data from the Economic Survey clearly indicates that the government’s plans to sell stake in state-owned enterprises have consistently missed the intended disinvestment target.

 Candidates can find the general pattern of the UPSC Exams by visiting the UPSC Syllabus 2020 page.